 This chapter presents the measures agreed with or imposed on the licensee (EPZ).
 It also details their planning and status.
 In addition it presents a numbered list with Actions on the part of the Regulatory Body (RB).
-It should be noted, that as of December 2014, in Table 8-2 new Actions for the RB have been added.
+It should be noted, that in December 2014, in Table 8-2 new Actions for the RB were added.

-This chapter also presents our quick check of the compliance of the Dutch regulation and the design and operation of the NPP with recently updated WENRA Reference Levels (RLs).
-This is provided just for information purposes and is not a thorough assessment of the compliance.
+This chapter also presents our check of the compliance of the Dutch regulation and the design and operation of the NPP with WENRA Reference Levels (RLs).
 Refer to section 8.2.